omatamix/session-lock/README.md

 ### Session Helpers

-Some avaliable api methods that you can use.
+Some avaliable API methods that you can use.

 * Re-initialize session array with original values. <br />
 `Kooser\Session\SessionManager::reset(): bool` <br />